Adult learning program staff

 Cheryl is excited to join ALP!
 She holds a B.S., Human Development and a M.S., Policy Analysis and Management.
 Her previous experience includes serving as a teacher, curriculum writing, co-authoring publications about cultural competency, and consulting.
 In addition, she enjoys taking professional development in education so that she can stay abreast of best practices in the field.
 Cheryl has a passion for learning and looks forward to using her background to serve ALP.

-Lourdes Viera, College and Career Advisor
+Lourdes Viera, College and Career Evening Advisor

 Phone: (857) 342-2291

-Madie Thurber, Evening ESOL Coordinator / Instructor
+Madie Thurber, Evening ESOL Instructor & Volunteer Coordinator

 Madie is a TEFL Master Course certified English teacher!
 She graduated on the Dean's list from Utah State University with a degree in Communications, and a heavy emphasis in English.
 She has 3+ years teaching Elementary and Adult Education.
 She has been trained to provide evidence-based teaching that is specifically designed to help students with a variety of learning needs, while focusing on speaking, listening, reading and writing.